Who doesn’t want to be great at work?

 The disciples also desired greatness.
 They followed Jesus because they believed in him (Mark 10:28).
 Yet they still had a misguided idea of the nature of greatness, and at one point even argued about who would be the greatest.
 Then Jesus stepped in:

 “Jesus called them together and said, ‘You know that those who are regarded as rulers of the Gentiles lord it over them, and their high officials exercise authority over them.
 Not so with you.
-Instead, whoever wants to become great among you must be your servant, and whoever wants to be first must be slave of all.
+Instead, whoever wants to become great among you must be your servant, and whoever wants to be first must be servant of all.
 For even the Son of Man did not come to be served, but to serve, and to give his life as a ransom for many.’” – Mark 10:42-45

 There are some incredible insights here into the meaning and source of greatness.